thorbert-anson-shi/bambang-shop-receiver/README.md

 2. Rust is stricter when it comes to mutating state during runtime.
 It requires explicit synchronization tools such as the aforementioned `Mutex<>` and `RwLock<>` to be used in order to ensure proper state synchronization during runtime.
 If a static variable could simply be changed using a static function, this would allow for the existence of race conditions and synchronization issues, which Rust prevents from compile time.

 #### Reflection Subscriber-2

+1. While trying to understand where the requests to the `/receive` endpoint are coming from, I did check the contents of `lib.rs` to check if they are defined within it.
+After further examination, it seems to have been defined earlier in the service.
+However, now I know that `lib.rs` is used to define the app configuration, such as which ports it's running on, and also to declare shared convenience types and methods such as `Result<T>` and `compose_error_response()`.

+   Other than `lib.rs`, the only "other" file is `main.rs`, which is as expected, where the program is first run, and top level server configurations are loaded.

+2. The Observer pattern here allows publishers to publish to one uniform interface (the `Subscriber` struct from `bambangshop/src/model/subscriber.rs`).
+As long as the subscribers make subscription requests following the predefined interface, by providing a URL and name in this case, the subscriber can listen to the publisher quite seamlessly.

+   This particular Observer doesn't seem to be optimized for having multiple instances of the main app running.
+However, if the application were to rely on a singular database, which in and of itself could be sharded further, then horizontal scaling on the main app would be of no issue.
+As long as they are relying on the same database, then having multiple instances of the main app running would be of no issue.

+3. Due to a lack of time, I have not yet added my own tests.
+I feel like the tests provided in the Postman collection seems to be enough to test the happy paths of the API.
+In the future, perhaps adding more tests and documentation to the Postman collection could be useful.
+I believe I could use the Postman documentation tools to communicate between colleagues on the particular structure and required parameters of an API endpoint.